bhauman/react-native-figwheel-bridge/README.md

 So there will need to be an intervention for this as well.

-After, taking a good look at this and the current capabilities of the compiler I came up with the following compromise.

 We need to make `require`s available in a global object in the `index.js` so that they are available to ClojureScript at runtime and we need to inform the ClojureScript compiler which namespaces are to supplied by this global map so that it can bind them properly in the `ns` forms.